IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-20-Idyllic Keycarp - Build Guide.md

 ---

-### Build Guide with Pictures - Main Case Teardown
+### Build Guide with Pictures - Main Case Assembly

-We can begin to peel of the protective film once we reach the final layer.
+We can begin to peel off the protective film once we reach the final layer.

 Take your time peeling each layer; be considerate of dust and how you are handling the acrylic.
 If you are not careful the acrylic can snap and/or you could injure yourself on a sharp edge.